imouzon/imouzon.github.io/_posts/2014-10-20-vim-functions.md

 with github and thus I have created an folder Rmarkdown in my page folder that is include in my .gitignore.

-takes a few steps, but they are always the same.
 So starting a new post, which will alway be stored initially in ~/github/imouzon.github.io/Rmarkdown/ requires a few steps which are always basically the same.
-Additionally,
-using R and knitr to create the markdown file from the Rmarkdown file requires another set of steps that are basically the same.
-Thus I wrote the following vim functions:
+I wrote the following vim function to help me do this:
 {% highlight vim %}
 "New blog post Rmarkdown
 function!
 NewPost(...)
+   "New blog post Rmarkdown
+   function!
+NewPost(...)
+      "where is the _posts folder located?
+      let blog_base_folder = "~/github/imouzon.github.io/"

+      "what is today's date
+      let blogdate = strftime("%Y-%m-%d")

+      "did a title get submitted
       if a:0 > 0
          let blogtitle = a:1
       else
          let blogtitle = "thoughts"
       end

-   let blogdate = strftime("%Y-%m-%d")
-   let blogloc = "~/github/imouzon.github.io/Rmarkdown/".blogdate."-".blogtitle.".rmd"
+      let blogloc = blog_base_folder."Rmarkdown/".blogdate."-".blogtitle.".rmd"

+      "open the new blog post
       execute "sp " blogloc
    endfunction
 {% endhighlight %}
+Additionally,
+using R and knitr to create the markdown file from the Rmarkdown file requires another set of steps that are basically the same.
+Thus I wrote the following vim functions: